FRRR Disaster Recovery Appeal

-When remote and outback areas experience disasters, the impacts can be catastrophic for those communities on so many fronts, yet can be less visible and therefore, less supported: stock and property losses, isolation, disruption to economies and wider supply chains, and increased demand on not-for-profit organisations.
-All of which impacts on mental health, wellbeing, and the prosperity of those who work tirelessly to produce food and fibre for the world and those who support them.
+When remote, rural and regional areas experience disasters, the impacts can be significant for those communities on so many fronts, yet they are often less visible and therefore, less supported: stock and property losses, isolation, disruption to economies and wider supply chains, road networks and transportation, environmental and habitat loss, and often, increased demand on not-for-profit organisations.

-These communities will need support long after the water recedes, and the emergency relief money is expended.
 That’s why FRRR has launched a recovery appeal, as we know these places will need help now, and for many years to come.
+Your tax deductible donation means we can make funding available to support local recovery priorities, when the time is right.

 Why give to FRRR?